February 28, 2022

 Method

-• Line an 8x8” square metal pan with parchment paper (if you have sheets, cut one in half, grease your pan and lay one of them down, then grease the bottom of the sheet that’s in the pan and place the other over it so that it looks like a + sign).
+• Line an 8x8 or 9x9 inch square metal pan with parchment paper (if you have sheets, cut one in half, grease your pan and lay one of them down, then grease the bottom of the sheet that’s in the pan and place the other over it so they are overlaying and cover all sides).
 Preheat the oven to 350 F.

-• In a food processor, stand mixer or even with your hands (if you’re feeling patient) mix together all the crust ingredients until the dough will stick together when pinched.
+• In a bowl add all of the dry ingredients and whisk to combine.
+Add the softened butter and using a hand mixer mix together all the crust ingredients until the dough will stick together when pinched.
 Press it into the bottom of the pan, using the bottom of a floured measuring cup to even out the layer.
 Bake it for 20-25 minutes until golden on the sides.

-• While it’s baking, make the lemon curd: Zest the lemons into the sugar in a large pot, and rub the sugar between your fingers.
+• Zest the lemons into the sugar in a large pot, and rub the sugar between your fingers.
 Add the lemon juice and mix.
 In a separate bowl, crack in all the eggs, add the salt and using a fork, beat them until they are nicely mixed and you can’t see any white bits.
 Pour the eggs into the sugar/lemon mix while whisking.

-• Place the butter in a bowl, and set a fine mesh sieve over the bowl.
+• Place the butter in a bowl, and set a fine mesh sieve over the bowl and set aside.

-• Once the shortbread is done cooking, pour in the curd and return the pan to the oven for another 12 minutes until the curd is set.
-If you jiggle the pan gently, it will mostly look set on the sides and runny in the center but it will all set once cooled.
+• Once the shortbread is done cooking, pour in the curd and return the pan to the oven until the curd is set on the edges and jiggles in the center.
+If you shake the pan gently, it will mostly look set on the sides and runny in the center but it will all set once cooled.
+Bake time will depend on the temperature of the curd going in, the pan material and size, can take between 15-25 minutes.
 Transfer to the fridge and let chill for at least 4 hours or up to 2 days.

-• On the day of serving, make the meringue: Into a glass or heatproof bowl, add the sugar.
+• Into a glass or heatproof bowl, add the sugar.
 Set a pot filled ⅓ of the way with water over low heat and bring the water to simmer.
 Once it’s ready, whisk the egg whites into the bowl and set the bowl over the heat.
 Keep whisking constantly, when you can pinch the mixture and can’t detect any sugar granules, the meringue is ready to be whipped.
-This shouldn’t take more than a few minutes.

-• Pour the meringue into the bowl of a stand mixer fitted with the whisk attachment and begin whisking on low, gradually working up to medium high.
+• Pour the meringue into the bowl of a stand mixer fitted with the whisk attachment and add the cream of tartar if using, begin whisking on low, gradually working up to medium high.
 Whip for 7-10 minutes until you have stiff peaks.
 While it’s whipping, add the seeds of the bean, the extract and the salt.
 Stiff peaks is when you can remove the whisk, turn it upside down and the meringue won’t droop (if you are struggling to get to this point, it’s okay if it droops just a little).
 Spread the meringue over the cooled curd in an even layer.

-• About 30 minutes before serving: preheat the oven to a high broil.
+• Use a kitchen torch to torch the meringue, avoiding the parchment paper.
+Alternatively, remove the bars from the pan and remove the parchment paper, place the bars on a baking sheet and preheat the oven to a high broil.
 Set the pan under the broiler for 1-2 minutes, keeping watch.
 Once the tops start to brown and the peaks are a dark brown, remove it.
-At this point I like to set it in the fridge to firm up.
+At this point I like to set it in the fridge to firm up for 30 minutes.

 Did you make this recipe?